lersonjean/cyber-notes/content/CCNA/CCNA – Chapter 11.md

 </details>

 # Essay Questions
-- Discuss the hierarchical structure of IPv4 addresses, the roles of the network and host portions, and how [[Subnetting]] enhances routing efficiency.
+- Discuss the hierarchical structure of IPv4 addresses, the roles of the network and host portions, and how <strong>Subnetting</strong> enhances routing efficiency.
-- Compare [[Unicast]], [[Broadcast]], and [[Multicast]] addressing with real‑world protocol examples.
+- Compare <strong>Unicast</strong>, <strong>Broadcast</strong>, and <strong>Multicast</strong> addressing with real‑world protocol examples.
-- Explain public vs. [[Private IP Addresses]] and why [[NAT (Network Address Translation)]] is essential.
+- Explain public vs. <strong>Private IP Addresses</strong> and why <strong>NAT (Network Address Translation)</strong> is essential.
 Include static, dynamic, and PAT variations.
 - Detail the step‑by‑step process of subnetting a /24 into /26 networks, showing calculations for network, broadcast, and usable host ranges.
-- Analyze the advantages of [[Variable-Length Subnet Masking (VLSM)]] over fixed‑length masks, giving scenarios where VLSM maximizes address utilization.
+- Analyze the advantages of <strong>Variable-Length Subnet Masking (VLSM)</strong> over fixed‑length masks, giving scenarios where VLSM maximizes address utilization.

 # FAQ
 > [!faq] What is the fundamental structure of an IPv4 address and its subnet mask?